sanand0/til/til.md

   15. Agreements (MSAs/SLAs, pre-negotiated contracts)
   16. IP (copyrights, trade secrets, trademarks)
   17. Health & energy reserves
 - 15 Aug 2025. ⭐ Intense negative emotions get in the way of clear thinking.
 Curiosity, humor, kindness, and gratitude help.
-(Intense positive emotions like awe, passion, etc. help creativity and are not so bad.)
+(Intense positive emotions like awe, passion, etc. help creativity and are not so bad.) #beliefs
 - 15 Aug 2025.
 I like to think I'm a Python expert.
 When I saw a client use this code, I told her the indentation is wrong.
 It ran just fine.
 And people think only LLMs hallucinate.

   ```python